Lubuntu: Lubuntu 24.04 LTS

-Lubuntu 24.04 is a LTS version, released on 25 April 2024.
+Lubuntu 24.04 is an LTS version, released on 25 April 2024.
+Support provided until April 2027.

 Lubuntu 24.04 makes a number of changes to the system installer, including an 'installer prompt' page, the ability to choose additional applications and updates and an OEM Installation Mode.
 Lubuntu 24.04 also features a number of application and utility updates, including the Blueman Bluetooth manager, a login screen configuration editor, a software updater, Redshift for configuring 'night light' and a compositor configuration tool.

 Lubuntu ships with LXQt 1.4.0 and Qt 5.15.13.
 The size of the ISO file is 3.07 GB.